emilgras/python-alias/README.md

 ```

 and hit enter then you should be able to reference `python3` just by writing `python`.
 Amazing!
+Lets try it out.

 ```sh